anydotcrypto/docs.any.sender/docs/echoWalkthrough/README.md

 See your message at https://ropsten.etherscan.io/tx/0xe557d5feee1d2cc28cca4ce61a5f78ca271e6f139bd82f4a44d9a671a994dd8e#eventlog
 ```

 Go to the link in the output, did you see your message?
-Click the Event Logs tab if it's not already selected.
+Click the Event Logs tab if it is not already selected.

 ## Code walkthrough - what actually happened